pedrokarimo030-lab/azure-network-protocols/README.md

 Objective:

 The purpose of this lab is to design and deploy a basic Azure networking environment, deploy cross-platform virtual machines, and observe network traffic behavior using packet analysis tools.
 The lab also demonstrates how Azure Network Security Groups (NSGs) control traffic flow within a virtual network.
+A new Virtual Network (VNet) with a single subnet is created.
+Both virtual machines are deployed into this same subnet to ensure they share the same IP address space and can communicate directly using private IP addresses.

 Section 1: Azure Environment Setup
 Resource Group Creation